jcmcbeth/Planets-Galactic-Empires/README.md

 # Planets: Galactic Empires
-This is a version of SWR 2.0 that I had worked on between 2004 and 2005.
+This is a version of SWR 2.0 that I had worked on between 2004 and 2005 run by Zakul.
 I don't have a lot of details about this or even the complete source code.
 I am also not even sure if the name is correct.

 What I did was take the stock SWR 2.0 and I am going to try to merge in my changes (or completely forget this exists again).
 My unmerged changes will be in old_src.